When Are Dental Implants Used?

 Subperiosteal dental implants are often recommended for people who are unable to wear conventional removable dentures or to have bone structure that does not allow for an endosteal implant.
 A metal frame is customized for your jaw and the dental implant is attached to this.

 Both types of implants require several visits to ensure you have a good fit.
-Your dentist will talk with you about the best type of implant to use in your individual situation.
-Before the dental implant is placed, your dentist does a comprehensive exam, including dental X-rays and has models made of your teeth and jaw.
+Dr. Hanna will talk with you about the best type of implant to use in your individual situation.
+Before the dental implant is placed, Dr. Hanna does a comprehensive exam, including dental X-rays and has models made of your teeth and jaw.
 They will review your medical history and tailor a treatment plan to your situation.